Governing body

 Rebecca Tritton - Parent Governor

-Rebecca has two children who currently attend St. Lawrence.
+Rebecca has one child currently attending St. Lawrence.
 She is an award-winning goldsmith who has taught jewellery design at degree level.
 Rebecca has been running her own fine jewellery business since 2014.
-In her spare time she is an active member of her local running club.
+In her spare time she is an active member of hinger local running club.

 Appointed: 11/2/21